paynechu/lua-pace-mongol/Readme.md

 Known Issues
 ---------------------------
 1. Auth bson message has reduntant value.
-2. Could not inserting a null array, it always inserted as a document.
-3. Gridfs_new api only create a meta info in file_col.
+2. Gridfs_new api only create a meta info in file_col.

 Example
 ---------------------------